 Group

-In Group, you can choose to adjust the retouching sliders to all Masculine, Feminine, Elderly, and Child subjects.
-Simply click on one of the groups and check the Face Frames to see who you’re retouching right now.
+In the Group tab, you can apply retouching sliders to all the subjects of a specific group (Masculine, Feminine, Elderly, and/or Child).
+Simply select one of the groups and use the Face Frames to see who you’re retouching.
 Alternatively, simply select All and the changes will apply to all subjects.

 Individual